 First, tracking time on projects records how much effort was spent on particular tasks.
 We find this notion so important that we’ve incorporated this time tracking technology into our own product.
-LiquidPlanner has intelligent scheduling, and the data feeds into that.
+LiquidPlanner has intelligent predictive scheduling, and the time tracking data feeds into that.
 The more data you feed the engine, the more accurate your schedule becomes.
 The better your schedule, the easier it is for you to plan upcoming tasks, anticipate future problems, and help steer your project over the finish line.

 Second, tracking time gives you accurate management and status reports.
 Automating reporting takes a whole extra task off your plate.
 And off your team’s plate too.
 They’ll no longer need to complete timesheets and report their hours to you.
 Because you’ll already know.

 Third, you get to find out how much time work takes.
 This is gold!
 You can plan better.
 You can put together more accurate proposals for new clients.
 You can schedule your recruitment based on upcoming work and be able to justify to senior management why you need the extra hands.
 And you can be confident when you tell clients when their job will finish.

-Truth: If you set it up for success, you’ll get a ton of valuable data out of your time tracking system.
+Truth: If you set it up for success, you’ll get a ton of valuable data out of your time management strategies.

 Time Tracking Leads to Employee Burnout